IngloriousCoderz/inglorious-engine/packages/store/README.md

 ### 🔄 Event Handlers (Not Methods)

-Even though it looks like types expose methods, they are actually **event handlers**, very similar to reducers.
+Even though it looks like types expose methods, they are actually **event handlers**, very similar to Redux reducers.
 There are a few differences though:

-1. Just like RTK reducers, you can mutate the entity directly since they are using an immutability library under the hood.
+1. Just like RTK reducers, you can mutate the entity directly since event handlers are using an immutability library under the hood.
 Not Immer, but Mutative, which claims to be 10x faster than Immer.

 ```javascript
 const types = {